Sanskrit verbs: Aorist system

 The aorist system includes aorist proper (with past indicative meaning, e.g. abhūḥ 'you were') and some of the forms of the ancient injunctive (used almost exclusively with mā in prohibitions, e.g. mā bhūḥ 'don't be').
-The principle distinction of the two is the presence/absence of an augment – á- prefixed to the stem.
+The principal distinction of the two is the presence/absence of an augment – á- prefixed to the stem.

 The aorist system stem actually has three different formations: the simple aorist, the reduplicating aorist (semantically related to the causative verb), and the sibilant aorist.

 Root aorist

 This aorist is formed by directly adding the athematic secondary endings to the root.
 Originally this type also had different strong and weak stems for the singular and plural, but verbs that both allow this distinction and utilize this type of aorist are exceptionally rare.